-- If you have more capital losses than gains, you can use up to $3,000 a year to offset ordinary income, and carry over the rest to future years.
+- If you have more capital losses than gains, you may be able to use up to $3,000 a year to offset ordinary income on federal income taxes, and carry over the rest to future years.

-Here are 5 things to keep in mind as you see how tax-loss harvesting might help you lower your tax bill.
+That sounds great, right?
+But there are some important details to know as you see how tax-loss harvesting might help lower your tax bill.